Data Breach Policy

 1. Purpose

 This policy defines Vendo's procedures for identifying, containing, investigating, and communicating data breaches.
-It ensures compliance with applicable data protection laws including the GDPR, CCPA, and the Australian Privacy Act.
+It supports Vendo's compliance with applicable data protection laws, contractual commitments, and its role in the affected processing.

 2. Definition